yuanchen8911/recdemo/README.md

 # Play and Record Demos in Terminal Sessions with Little Efforts

-This project shows how to use `asciinema` and `svg-term` to record demos in your terminal sessions and save them to svg or mp4 files.
+Playing and recording demos has never been easier.
+This project provides a script and how you how to use it for playing demos in terminal sessions and saving them to SVG files using `asciinema` and `svg-term`.

 <p align="center">
   <img width="800" src="examples/minikube-demo.svg">